Scientific Computing I / Wissenschaftliches Rechnen I

 - at least 50% of the points in one homework ( on n-1 of n homework sheets)

-- demonstrate and explain at least one exercise in the tutorial
+- demonstrate and explain at least one exercise in the synchronous online events

 Other possibilities to get an assessment will be announced in the lecture.